cloudfoundry/summit-training-classes/basics/slides/README.md

 * The **CLI is universal** and will work on any certified Cloud Foundry.
 * **Web UIs are mostly proprietary**, and therefore the course does not teach them.
-* Apps live in spaces, and **you can't have two apps with the same name in the space space**.
+* Apps live in spaces, and **you can't have two apps with the same name in the same space**.

 ### Notes